Arbus, Sardinia: Main sights

-Tourism statistics
+Tourism

 According to the figures provided by the Tourism, Handcraft and Trade Division of the Autonomous Region of Sardinia relating to 2019, 52.4% of tourists arrived in town came from foreign countries (from Europe and further afield) while 47.6% came from Italy.
 More specifically, Arbus recorded 10,070 arrivals from abroad and 9,138 arrivals from Italian peninsula.
 In particular, foreign tourists came from the following countries as shown in the chart below: